Is Chocolate Milk Good?

-The 2015 Dietary Guidelines for Americans state that calcium and Vitamin D continue to be shortfall nutrients (nutrients with inadequate intake) for children.
-And a review of calcium intake and status in children indicate that up to 50% of children as young as 2 years are not getting enough calcium.
+The 2015 Dietary Guidelines for Americans state that calcium and vitamin D continue to be shortfall nutrients (nutrients with inadequate intake) for children.
+A review of calcium intake and status in children indicate that up to 50% of children as young as 2 years are not getting enough calcium.

-While the optimist (and dietitian) in me knows that children can get calcium from other sources, the realist in me is saying, “Children don’t choose those foods, many parents don’t serve them, so they may not be getting enough.”
+While the optimist (and dietitian) in me knows that children can get calcium from other sources, the realist in me says, “Children don’t choose those foods, many parents don’t serve them, so they may not be getting enough.”

 I aim for 3 servings of milk/dairy per day.
-I usually don’t purchase chocolate milk for my home.
-If they choose it at school, that’s fine with me, as that will be the only place they will get it (and our school serves low-fat chocolate milk).
-I choose to be neutral in my tone, manner and attitude, despite the drastic and emphatic beliefs around me.
+I used to not purchase chocolate milk for my home when my children were younger.
+Then, if they chose it at school, that was fine with me, as that was be the only place they were getting it (and our school served low-fat chocolate milk).

-To vilify and eliminate flavored milk would mean that I would have to be consistent across the board, and eliminate and vilify the flavored coffee that I occasionally drink, the birthday cakes that I serve, the Thanksgiving pie in which I indulge, and the “fun food” (high fat, high sugar treats and junky food) that I provide to my children.
+I am careful not to vilify or eliminate flavored milk, but rather find ways we can work it in reasonably.
+I treat chocolate milk just as I would the birthday cakes that I serve, the Thanksgiving pie in which I indulge, and the “fun food” (high fat, high sugar treats and junky food) my children eat.

 To me, it’s less about chocolate milk, and more about the balance, variety, and amounts of all the foods we serve our children.
 Let us be better at teaching our children about choice, variety, balance, and amounts, rather than spending time and energy instilling fear and confusion about chocolate milk.